School Science Lessons

 Chalk steep cliffs, e.g. the white cliffs of Dover on the coast of the English Channel.

-Blackboard chalk, school chalk, is mainly calcium sulfate
+Blackboard chalk, school chalk, is mainly calcium sulfate, and is used for chromatography

 Chalk, calcium carbonate, rock chalk, French chalk, talcum powder